hanabi/hanabi.github.io/Reference.md

 * If a clue could be given by multiple players, who should give the clue?
 Usually, it makes the most sense for the players with playable cards to play those cards, and the players with nothing to do to give the clue.
 * If someone gives a clue with a playable card in their hand and this forces the next player to have nothing to do, this is bad teamwork - unless there was a reason!
-* When this occurs, even if the clue looks like an ordinary *Save Clue*, it **must** be a *Play Clue*, since the player who was doing it was occupied.
+* When this occurs, even if the clue looks like an ordinary *Save Clue*, it **must** be a *Play Clue*, since the player who was doing it was *Occupied*.
 * Furthermore, if an *Occupied Play Clue* is given to a card that is not directly playable right now, it must be an *Occupied Finesse*!
-* The concept of an *Occupied Finesse* generalizes to lots of different kind of moves.
-For example, when an occupied player clues an off-chop 5, it is certainly not a *5 Stall* - it must be an *Occupied 5 Pull*!
+* Note that the concept of being *Occupied* generalizes to lots of different kind of moves.
+For example, when an *Cccupied* player clues an off-chop 5, it is certainly not a *5 Stall* - it must be an *Occupied 5 Pull*!

 ### The Clandestine Finesse